 There’s a diet system that is pretty intricate to the gameplay that makes players mindful of what they eat.
 Enemies and power-ups have stats that give different benefits depending on which dietary alignment is chosen.
 Mega Cat Studios even involved a collection of real-life competitive eater and chefs in the development to get the food elements just right.
 Typically, plant-based foods give low calories and low fat, while meat-based foods will give high protein and higher calories.
 And certain saturated foods like a bucket of mayo or a super protein shake will boost one specific nutritional group.
 The diet system can be upgraded to tailor the player’s experience in what they eat.

 There are four main skill trees to build up that give buffs for eating certain food groups.
 It comes down to choosing to eating like vegan/vegetarian, binging on only organic grub, stuffing your face on only meat, or devour everything in sight.
-This adds some strategy in approaching combat, making the player think on which enemies to gun down or gobble up.
+This adds some strategy in approaching combat, making the player think about which enemies to gun down or gobble up.
 The calories, protein, and fat levels are also used to level up their weaponry.
 By eating spoiled, rotten, or infected foods that will get the mercs to barf and allow weapons can be modified.
 Weapons can be configured with randomized stats for damage output and defensive capabilities.
-Eating also builds up a zombie meter that can be used to transform the mercs into an unstoppable machine, leaping and punching enemies into bit.
+Eating also builds up a zombie meter that can be used to transform the mercs into an unstoppable machine.
+Zombie mercs can easily leap and punch enemies into bits.